walles/batterylogger/README.md

 * Make dots less visible; either smaller or with alpha.
 The point is that we want the drain lines to be more visible than the dots, even with a lot of data in the graph.

+* Try turning the phone with an almost-empty history.
+Note how you get the same dialog over and over.
+Fix that so that the dialog only shows up once.